Technologicat/unpythonic/README.md

 ### On ``let`` and Python

-Why no `let*`?
+Why no `let*`, as a function?
 In Python, name lookup always occurs at runtime.
 Python gives us no compile-time guarantees that no binding refers to a later one - in [Racket](http://racket-lang.org/), this guarantee is the main difference between `let*` and `letrec`.

 Even Racket's `letrec` processes the bindings sequentially, left-to-right, but *the scoping of the names is mutually recursive*.
 Hence a binding may contain a lambda that, when eventually called, uses a binding defined further down in the `letrec` form.